My Cookie Journey

 Instructions

 • Weigh or measure the sugar and set it aside.
-Add the flour, baking powder, baking soda, and salt to a bowl and whisk to blend.
-Next, zest and juice the orange into separate bowls and set them aside.
-Check the hazelnuts for size; if needed, do a rough chop.
-You want them about the same size as the cinnamon chips.
+In another bowl, whisk together the flour, baking powder, baking soda, and salt.
+Zest and juice the orange into separate bowls and set them aside.
+Check the hazelnuts and give them a rough chop if needed so they are about the same size as the cinnamon chips.

 Share this recipe